top of page

 Educational Approach

 Our instructional methods and educational approach is deeply rooted in evidence-based practices and the science of reading.
-By providing structured and holistic instruction, students at Vermont Literacy Network not only develop literacy skills, but also a love of learning.
+By providing structured and holistic instruction, learners of all ages not only develop vital skills, but also a love of learning.

 Abstract graphic of a circular dotted line on a light background